geronimoagency/BottomMenuView-Android/README.md

 Sample app
 =======
-The sample app is available in this repository under sample/.
+The sample app is available in this repository under sample/.<br>
+You can also try it on Google Play : https://play.google.com/store/apps/details?id=com.geronimostudios.bottommenusample

 Gradle
 =======